LIFE COACHING FREQUENTLY ASKED QUESTIONSS

 Coaching is a positive, validating, supportive experience.
 You’ll leave feeling clearer about your direction, confident in your ability to achieve your objectives, and you’ll have a greater degree of self-awareness.

-I want to become a life coach.
+I want to become a coach.
 Can you help me with that?

 What are your ethical standards?